CloudConfusion/cloudconfusion.github.io/_posts/azure/2017-09-27-reset-ghost-blog-password-on-azure.markdown

 so I made a Ghost blog on an App service on Azure and immediately forgot the password.
 Didn‘t store it in Lastpass.
 Nothing.
 Full on chimp mode.
 No worries I‘ll click to reset my password link.
 Easy.

 Oh yeah, I didn‘t hook it up to any email so it can‘t mail me a link.
  No problem, I did it in a hurry so it‘s probably one of these standard dev passwords I use for testing. nope.
 Okay..
-I‘ll try ÔÇª ahÔÇª locked outÔÇª.
-Well.. shit.
+I‘ll try ...locked out Well.. shit.

 ### The Hunt for a solution begins!